peter1591/hearthstone-ai/README.md

 ### Automatic Playback
 * The automatic play-back feature is not implemented yet
-  * So, hey, you will not get your account locked!
+  * So, hey, you will not get your account banned!
 * Just refer to the move the AI suggested, and do it manually on the game client.

 ## Installation